 Final Thoughts

-So, let’s review our top three.
+So, let’s review the top three.
 AnalystPrep is both balanced and budget-friendly, making it suitable for most students.
 Kaplan Schweser caters to candidates who want large learning libraries and in-depth concept coverage.
-Bloomberg focuses on efficiency and has the largest number of practice materials.
+Finally, Bloomberg focuses on efficiency and has the largest number of practice materials.

 However, you’re here, which means you’re putting in the work and research.
 That’s more than what most candidates can say.
 No matter which course you choose, know that you have what it takes, and I wish you the best of luck in your endeavors.